Guimarães Castle: Best Tips For Visiting This Year

 Located in the city of Guimarães (in the Braga district), Guimarães Castle is linked to the foundation of Portugal, as a sovereign and independent nation.
 This is because its construction dates from the mid-10th century when the region belonged to the County of Portugal – although it has undergone remodeling over the centuries!

-So, do you want to know more about Guimarães Castle: Best Tips For Visiting In 2024?
+So, do you want to know more about Guimarães Castle: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!